 There are quite a few already available packaging alternatives.
-Where potential exists, it is better to use traditional knowledge, to develop alternatives to plastic packaging.
+Where potential exists, it is better to use traditional knowledge to develop alternatives to plastic packaging.

-FIGURE 31: Packaging - Locally Available39
+FIGURE 32: Packaging - Locally Available41

-Figure 31 shows use of banana leaves and woven baskets used locally.
-This is the most environmentally friendly way of packaging.
+Figure 32 above shows use of banana leaves and woven basket used locally.
+This is the most environment friendly way of packaging.
 The issue is to make them more attractive to users.

-FIGURE 32: Packaging Locally Available Products40
+FIGURE 33: Packaging Locally Available Products42